padmed/phonebook_backend/README.md

-Backend is hosted on: https://phonebookapp-fso.fly.dev/info
+App is hosted on: https://phonebookapp-fso.fly.dev/